 Hearing Aids Are Not One-Size-Fits-All

 How do you know those hearing aids will fit you?
 If you buy online or at a warehouse store, you likely won’t know.
-When you see a trained audiologist at Hearing Professionals, you will receive a custom fitting so you’ll know that your hearing aid will be comfortable and work properly.
+When you see a trained specialist at Hearing Professionals, you will receive a custom fitting so you’ll know that your hearing aid will be comfortable and work properly.

 What happens if you buy hearing aids online, and they don’t fit or feel uncomfortable?
 Can you return them?
 Will anyone help you find the right size?
 When you come to Hearing Professionals you can be confident that your devices will fit.
 And you’ll know where to take them if they ever need servicing or feel uncomfortable.